Sahara Hamada Hamra

 run.

-As often is the case, fact and fiction are hard
+As often is the case fact and fiction are not hard to obfuscate.

 Covering less than 1% of the world’s deserts with